rubtatex/airbox/README.md

 AirBox is a lean, efficient solution for controlling 4 relay outputs via an ESP32 microcontroller.
 It features:

-- **4 Relay Outputs** - Control lights, pumps, valves, and other devices independently
+- **4 Relay Outputs** - Control pumps, valves, and other devices independently if you need lol
 - **Modern Web Interface** - Beautiful, responsive dashboard for configuration and control
 - **REST API** - Full programmatic control via HTTP endpoints
 - **WiFi Management** - Easy WiFi setup with automatic AP fallback